sergepaulc/ML-Class-for-Everyone/README.md

 # ML Class for Everyone

 ## A Gentle Introduction to Machine Learning for Everyone
-The goal of this class is to learn the fundamentals of ML technologies.
-There are six classes.
-Class 7 is a final project where students present a machine learning application.
-Each class includes a presentation, readings, videos to watch, and homework.
-The most difficult concepts are presented and discussed in multiple classes in an incremental way.
-There is some easy homework to do from Class 1 to Class 3.
-Students are expected to work from Class 4 to Class 6 on their final projects.
+The goal of this class is to introduce the fundamental concepts and techniques behind machine learning.
+The course consists of six sessions, followed by a seventh session dedicated to final project presentations.
+In this final class, students present a machine learning application of their choice.

+Each session includes a presentation, curated readings, videos, code samples, and a set of homework exercises.
+The more challenging concepts are introduced gradually across multiple sessions to support incremental understanding.
+From Classes 1 to 3, the assignments are relatively simple, designed to build a foundation.
+From Class 4 onward, students begin focusing on their final projects.

+This third edition includes the latest on GenAI and both language and vision foundation models.

+It also include a review of the mathematical concepts underlying the algorithms.

+All course content is updated as of September 2025.

 ## Pre-Class Homework
 Pre-Class Homework 1: The AI/ML landscape